-(THESIS OPTION)
+COURSE REQUIREMENTS

-Minimum 21 hours classroom courses and six hours of thesis research are required.
+(THESIS OPTION) Minimum 21 hours classroom courses and six hours of thesis research are required.
 Three of the following regular courses are required in addition to the seminar:

 CS 6610 Interactive Computer Graphics

-CS 6630 Visualization
+CS 6630 Visualization for Data Science

+CS 6635 Visualization for Scientific Data

 CS 6640 Image Processing

 CS 6670 Computer-Aided Geometric Design

 CS 7933 Graphics Seminar (or) CS 7942 Visualization Seminar (one credit hour maximum)

 A minimum of a B- or greater is required for any of the required courses.